Facebook Twitter

 Be an Effective Communicator

-Posted on April 17, 2021 by Woodrow Mandy
+Posted on October 17, 2021 by Woodrow Mandy

 Humans are not the only species to have some form of communication.
 Yet we do have the most complex forms of communication extant.
 Countless differing spoken languages and dialects, several visual languages, and several unique alphabets, not to mention the various codes based on tones, beats etc, exist all of which are there for the purpose of communicating with different folks.
 Human beings are social animals - communication amongst ourselves is part and parcel of daily life.
 Yet many individuals have"poor communication skills".
 Why is this so, when we seem to have developed an extraordinarily intricate system able to convey a large number of different purposes?